-Some other tourist attractions include the Callaway Memorial Tower, built in 1929 to honor textile magnate Fuller E. Callaway, Sr. and the Chattahoochee-Flint Heritage Highway, a scenic highway that runs through Coweta, Troup, and Meriwether counties, Great Wolf Lodge, Wild Animal Safari, and the Biblical History Center.
+Some other tourist attractions include the Callaway Memorial Tower, built in 1929 to honor textile magnate Fuller E. Callaway, Sr. and the Chattahoochee-Flint Heritage Highway, a scenic highway that runs through Coweta, Troup, and Meriwether counties.

 Purpose of the plan